leorapini/42_libft/README.md

 # libft
-Why use pre-built functions when you can write them yourself?
+Why use pre-built C functions when you can write them yourself?

 ## Motivation